WestiferRobin/converter-tool/README.md

 # Convertertool

 ## Current Notes
 Java and C# is now in work right now.
+Will use MuSystem as data.
+Consider on making this a ML project
 XML and JSON conversion is complete.

 ## Individual files